Fully managed¶

 - Infrastructure and billing

-- Application builds
+- Standard Docker application builds

 - Enclave lifecycle management